t3nsor/us-immigration-faq/EAD.md

 If the renewal application is denied, then the automatic 180-day extension terminates [35].
 In that case, an alien described in section (c) must stop working immediately even though their employer may not be notified about the denial.
 If the renewal application is approved, the alien should be reverified at some point before the end of the 180-day period.

 There is one exception to rule 2 above: category codes A12 (Temporary Protected Status) and C19 (pending TPS), for the purposes of automatic EAD extensions, are considered as if they were the same code.
 A TPS EAD holder may also receive an automatic extension without having to apply for one, if such extension is announced in the Federal Register [16].

+Note that in the case of an EAD/AP combo card, filing for a renewal does extend the employment authorization, but does not extend the parole authorization.

 ## Did USCIS announce any additional eligibility for EAD extensions due to the COVID-19 pandemic?
 As of the time of writing (April 25, 2020), the answer is **no.** Although some news sources reported that USCIS announced automatic 240-day extensions of employment authorization, the [actual announcement by USCIS](https://www.uscis.gov/news/alerts/covid-19-delays-extensionchange-status-filings) **merely reiterates existing policy** regarding extensions of [H-1B status](H-1B.md#what-happens-if-my-employer-applies-to-extend-my-stay-but-my-i-94-expires-while-the-petition-is-pending) and other statuses that provide employment authorization as described in section (b).
 There is no special relief for aliens whose EADs are expiring or have expired.